Health

 What is the difference between an allergy and a sensitivity to food?

 Many people lump food allergies and sensitivities together.
 However, these terms don’t mean the same thing.
+Understanding the difference between a food sensitivity or intolerance and a food allergy is very important.

 Food allergies occur due to an immune system response.
 Consuming or coming in contact with even a small amount of a food that your body considers an allergen can result in severe symptoms.